 Applicants must demonstrate an undergraduate GPA of 3.0 or higher (some exceptions are permissible).

 The GRE is only recommended.
 It is recommended for applicants who might need/want another indicator of academic success, or do not meet the 3.0 GPA requirement.

 Applicants must be CPR (with AED for adult, infant, and child) and First Aid certified.
 You will need to upload a copy of your certification cards to ATCAS.

 Pass/Fail or U/S courses: Due to the current COVID19 pandemic we recognize that some students may be taking courses or have future courses scheduled as pass/fail, either as an individual choice or institutional decision.
 If you have a choice to take courses for a grade, they will impact your ATCAS GPA’s, whereas pass/fail will not impact your GPA’s.
 We support our future AT students in making the best decision during this unique time.
 Courses, including prerequisites, for the AT program taken as pass/fail during the COVID19 response will be accepted and will not negatively impact admissions decisions for prospective students.

 Online Courses/Labs: We will accept online courses for prerequisite and science courses for our AT program.
 However, if possible we always recommend that you complete these courses on campus and/or in person.
 Always stay in touch with your advisor and/or pre-health advisor to determine the best plan of action during this time.

-GRE: We still require the GRE for the 2020-2021 cycle.
+GRE: We still recommend the GRE for the 2022-2023 cycle.
 We will accept the new at home test format, or traditional GRE scores taken at a testing center.
 Please email for any specific questions regarding the GRE.